Auddie7/PostgrSQL_Library_Management_System/README.md

 FOREIGN KEY (issued_id)
 REFERENCES issued_status(issued_id);
 ```
 Using PGAdmin4's EDR tool, I am generating an EDR containing all the table relationships I wish to have.
+The file called 'Lbrary Database EDR.pgerd' is attached in the list of files in the current repository.

 I will move on to importing the tables data.
 While importing the data into the "emplooyee" table, I get the following error: 'ERROR: invalid input syntax for type integer: "60000.00"'